Ignacia del Espíritu Santo: Early life

-Expected by her parents to marry at 21 years old, Ignacia sought religious counsel from Father Paul Klein, a Jesuit priest from the Kingdom of Bohemia (present-day Czech Republic).
-The priest directed her through the Spiritual Exercises of Saint Ignatius of Loyola, from which Ignacia drew her apostolic devotion and piety.
+Expected by her parents to marry at 21 years old, Ignacia sought religious counsel from Padre Pablo Clain, a Jesuit priest from the Kingdom of Bohemia (present-day Czech Republic).
+The priest directed her through the Spiritual Exercises of Ignatius of Loyola, from which Ignacia drew her apostolic devotion and piety.
 After this period of solitude and prayer, Ignacia decided to pursue her religious calling, to "remain in the service of the Divine Majesty” and “live by the sweat of her brow.”
 According to Father Murillo Velarde, her eyewitness biographer, Ignacia left her parents' home with only a needle and a pair of scissors.

 Religious seclusion

-At that time, there were only two religious houses for women in the Philippines: the Beatero de Santo Domingo and Santa Clara Monastery, and they only permitted to admit those of pure Spanish ancestry.
-Ignacia felt strongly against the Spanish law that prohibited native Filipinos from entering priestly or religious life.
-The Spanish Mother Jerónima de la Asunción opened the first convent in the Philippines in 1621 but Filipinas could not be admitted.
+At that time, there were only two religious houses for women in the Philippines: the Beaterio de Santo Domingo and Santa Clara Monastery, both of which limited admission to those of pure Spanish ancestry.
+Ignacia felt strongly against the Spanish colonial ban on native Filipinos from entering priestly or religious life.
+The Spanish abbess Mother Jerónima de la Asunción opened the Santa Clara Monastery in 1621, but Filipinas could not be admitted.
 In hopes of changing this racially structured ecclesiastical limitation, Ignacia began to live alone in a vacant house at the back of the Colegio Jesuita de Manila, the Jesuit headquarters.
-Spiritually assisted by Jesuit Father Pablo Clain she led a life of public prayer and labor which attracted other Filipino laywomen to live with her.
-She accepted them into her company and, though they were not officially recognized as a religious institute at the time, together they became known as the Beatas de la Virgen María (English: "Religious of the Virgin Mary") living at the Beatería de la Compañía de Jesús (English: "Convent of the Society of Jesus").
-For their chapel they used the old San Ignacio Church (destroyed in the Second World War) and the Jesuit priests were their spiritual directors.
+Under the spiritual guidance of Jesuit Father Pablo Clain, she led a life of public prayer and labor which attracted other Filipina laywomen to live with her.
+She accepted them into her company and, though they were not yet an officially recognized religious institute, the group became known as the Beatas de la Virgen María (English: "Religious of the Virgin Mary"), living at the Beatería de la Compañía de Jesús (English: "Convent of the Society of Jesus").
+For their conventual chapel, they used the San Ignacio Church (destroyed in the Second World War) and Jesuit priests were their spiritual directors.

-Established in 1684, they were the first Filipino religious congregation for women in the Philippines.
-Popular folk tales describe a penitential form of spirituality and mortification of the flesh which sustained these women in hardship, especially during times of extreme poverty when they had to beg for rice and salt and scour Manila's streets for firewood.
-They supported themselves through manual labor and alms received.
-The Beatas only admitted young girls and boarders who were taught catechism and given manual work.
+Established in 1684, they were the first Filipino religious congregation for women.
+Folklore describes their penitential form of spirituality and mortification of the flesh which sustained them in hardship, especially during times of extreme poverty when they had to beg for rice and salt and scour Manila's streets for firewood.
+The Beatas supported themselves through manual labor and the alms received, and only admitted young girls and boarders whom they gave catechism and manual work.
 Eventually, their growing number called for a more stable lifestyle and a set of rules or religious constitutions to govern their daily schedule.